 Be prepared on the vaccine passportSeveral countries like Denmark and Sweden are now implementing vaccine passports as proof of an individual's vaccination status.
-This will allow those with vaccine passport to travel to other countries that has open their boarders.
+This will allow those with vaccine passports to travel to other countries that have open their borders.
 In Malaysia, we are still not sure what's the government plan.
-From what we heard for now, there are actually two ways in planned.
-The proof of someone has been vaccinated displayed on MySejahtera app or implement the so called vaccine passport like the other countries.
+From what we heard, for now, there are actually two ways in planned.
+The proof of someone has been vaccinated is displayed on the MySejahtera app or implemented in the so-called vaccine passport-like in other countries.

-Think about the vaccine passport, should we discriminate those that are not vaccinated?
-Till new announcement make by government, let's prepare for it.
+Think about the vaccine passport, should we discriminate against those that are not vaccinated?
+Till the new announcement is made by the government, let's prepare for it.

 How hotels can help in this situation?

-Some of the things as a hotel businesses owner that you might want to prepare and consider later once the vaccine for citizens started to rollout in May.
+Some of the things as a hotel business owner that you might want to prepare and consider later once the vaccine for citizens started to roll out in May.

-- Your hotels space to be used as vaccination deployment centres
+- Your hotels' space to be used as vaccination deployment centers

 - Many will resume their travel plan.
 You may expect to receive more bookings

-- Vaccinated people to be allowed to travel once the boarder open
+- Vaccinated people to be allowed to travel once the border open

 This situation is unprecedented, it is hard to say by when the tourism industry will recover and back to normal.
 However, if the vaccination plan takes off as scheduled, we might see the Malaysia tourism industry will slowly be back in the mid of 2021 onwards.